tzhiru/csc365-project/docs/concurrency.md

 Another issue can happen when two users place holds on the same book at the same time.

-If the service has a limit on the number of active holds for a book, two transactions could both count the current holds before either one inserts a new hold.
+The holds endpoint checks whether the book is available, checks whether the patron already has a hold on the book, counts how many active holds the patron has, counts how many active holds the book has, and then inserts the new hold.
+If two transactions run at the same time, both can read the same old counts before either one inserts a new hold.

 For example, if a book already has four active holds and the limit is five, both transactions might read the count as four.
 Then both transactions insert a new hold, and the book ends up with six active holds.

 This is a phantom read because the transaction is checking a group of rows that match a condition.
 While one transaction is still running, another transaction can insert a new row into that same group.